matteofilia/tessera/DEV_LOG.md

 Right now, we are at a standstill.
 I feel like giving up on this project.
 Have to stay strong and keep moving forwards.
 Maybe it is time to find something easier to work on for the time being.
 That being said, I am not sure what that would be.
 The parser needs to be completed to continue making forward progress, as far as I can see.

 Ok, did some more work.
 And guess what?
 I actually got it working!
 Tessera now can process simple math operations, including addition, subtraction, multiplication, and division.
 This is a BIG win and a great step forwards.

+## Feb 17, 2025

+Again feeling very tired today.
+Next step is to get global variables to work.
+This should be fun!
+Yeah, this is probably going to take at least another day or two of work, most likely.